refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 <br/>

 :::important
-**refine** consumes this methods using [data hooks](/api-reference/core/hooks/data/useCreate.md).
+**refine** consumes these methods using [data hooks](/api-reference/core/hooks/data/useCreate.md).

-Data hooks are used to operate CRUD actions like creating a new record, listing a resource or deleting a record etc..
+Data hooks are used to operate CRUD actions like creating a new record, listing a resource or deleting a record, etc.

 :::